taarskog/crm-powerbi-viewer/pages/add-view-to-dashboard.md

    > [![]({{BASE_PATH}}/assets/images/v1.0/crm-config/config-overview.png)]({{BASE_PATH}}/assets/images/v1.0/crm-config/config-overview.png)
 <br />
 <br />

+**On-premise and using Edge?** The security in Edge prevents communication between the webresource and the authentication popup if they are not in the same security zone
+You have two options; 1: Add "https://login.microsoftonline.com" to the same zone as your CRM instance, or 2: Disable protected mode on the security zone.
+This must be changed for all users.
+{: .alert .alert-warning }

 ## Steps
 The following example uses a report, but the exact same procedure applies to dashboard and tiles.